beam41/204321-204361-Project-Server/README.md

    REGURL = [The url to reg api server]
    ```

-3. Start the server with `npm start` _note: this command is for development and not production!_
+3. Start the server with `npm start`. _note: this command is for development and not production!_

-4. If main.db not exist it will auto generate
+4. If main.db not exist it will auto generate.

-   4.1 to populate the database with **dummy** api start dummy server first with `npm run start:dummy` then in `.env` use `http://localhost:9999/` in `REGURL`
+   4.1 to populate the database with **dummy** api start dummy server first with `npm run start:dummy` then in `.env` use `http://localhost:9999/` in `REGURL`.

    4.2 To populate the database with **real** api just type api path in `REGURL` the api should have HTTP method `GET` and